PHenegan/PowerUp/README.md

 - Smart Dashboard (smartDashboard)
 - Offline deploy (build deploy --offline)

+Once you've finished, these should all appear in the run drop down menu on the toolbar.

 ## Eclipse Set Up
 1. Clone the project.
 This does not have to be in your Eclipse workspace.
 2. Double click `setup_eclipse.bat`.
 This will generate files all the Eclipse specific files for the project.
 Alternatively, you can run `./gradlew eclipse` in the project directory on either Powershell or a Linux shell.